 Dog-Friendly: no pets

-The snow level from Saturday’s trip was 3000′.
-But today, we didn’t see any until we were above 5000′.
-Both places were south-facing.
-So the difference was quite fascinating.
+The snow level from last Saturday’s trip started at 3000′.
+But today, we didn’t see any of it until we were above 5000′.
+Since both places were south-facing, so the difference was quite drastic and surprising.

-In the end, the most snow we found on this trip ended up being ankle deep.
-But I brought snowshoes just in case.
-Microspikes came in very handy on the trail in the early hours.
+All in all, the most snow we found on this trip was only ankle deep.
+But I had brought snowshoes just in case things became spicy higher up the mountain.
+Microspikes came in handy on the icy trail in the early hours.

 See more trip photos here.

-How quickly I’d forgotten the nicely maintained trails around here.
-The forest service has put in a ton of work in this national park.
-There were at most two inches of snow.
+After going to places without a trail, I’d forgotten about the well-maintained paths inside the national park.
+The forest service has put in a ton of work to provide a pleasant outdoor experience for everyone.
+We saw at most two inches of snow.

 See more trip photos here.